frontity/docs/docs/isomorphic-react.md

 * If the code contains something that cannot be exposed to the client, for example authentication details such as a hardcoded API key.
 * If you are using a heavy library on the server that will increase the size of the client bundle unnecessarily.
 For example, you can use  [`he`](https://github.com/mathiasbynens/he)  to decode entities in the `server.js`, but it [weighs in at 73Kbs](https://bundlephobia.com/result?p=he@1.2.0).
 You can therefore use [`new DOMParser().parseFromString`](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser), which is available in the browser and so is essentially free, in the `client.js` instead.

-## Server-side code and Client-side code
+## Server-side code and client-side code

 Due to this isomorphic nature of Frontity apps/sites there will be parts of the code of your Frontity project that will be executed only in the server, only in the client (the browser) or in both